-Diana brings to her work an ability to sympathise with clients and recognise where a compromise is possible, while also standing firm to fight for the best possible outcome.
+Diana is an adept negotiator who puts her clients’ interests at the centre while offering an objective, practical viewpoint.
+She sympathises with clients and recognises where compromise is possible to accelerate the process, while also standing firm to fight for the best possible outcome.

 - Bachelor of Arts